J0n-b0/This-Shortcut-Thing/README.md

   5. Have fun!

   When finished, remember to run `clean` to reset and get rid of old files before making another shortcut :3

-Note:
-When building, two errors will be produced ending in `[-Wint-conversion]`.
-It works fine even with this error, and I'm hoping to fix it eventually.